zzzprojects/docs/eval-sql.net/pages/documentations/configuration.md

 ## Configuration Options

-Change option used by the EvalContext under which the code or expression is compiled.
+Change options used by the EvalContext under which the code or expression is compiled.

  - BindingFlags
  - UseCaretForExponent